 Days Payable Outstanding (DPO)

 Days Payable Outstanding (DPO) represents the average number of days it takes for a hospital or health system to pay back its accounts payable.
-By tracking and managing toward an optimal DPO, AP can ensure they are positively managing their vendor relationships and reducing the amount of late fees the health system incurs.
+By tracking and managing toward an optimal DPO, AP can ensure they are positively managing their vendor relationships and reducing the number of late fees the health system incurs.

 When a health system fails to pay an invoice within the contracted terms, suppliers often resubmit invoices that are past due for payment.
-Past due invoices can further open your organization up to the risk of duplicate payments since there are now two invoices working through the process.
+Past due invoices can further open your organization up to the risk of duplicate payments since there are now two invoices working through the payment process.

 How to Calculate DPO Ratio: